-- (a) quality control measures and data verification procedures applied; - (b) whether the author has verified the data referred to or relied upon, referring to sampling and analytical data; - (c) the nature of and any limitations on such verification; and - (d) the reasons for any failure to verify the data. - Item 17: Adjacent Properties A technical report may include information concerning an adjacent property if - (a) such information was publicly disclosed by the owner or operator of the adjacent property; - (b) the source of the information; - (c) the technical report states that its author has been unable to verify the information and, in bold face type, that the information is not necessarily
+(a) quality control measures and data verification procedures applied;

+(b) whether the author has verified the data referred to or relied upon, referring to sampling and analytical data;

+(c) the nature of and any limitations on such verification; and

+(d) the reasons for any failure to verify the data.

+Item 17: Adjacent Properties - A technical report may include information concerning an adjacent property if

+(a) such information was publicly disclosed by the owner or operator of the adjacent property;

+(b) the source of the information and any relationship of the author of the information on the adjacent property to the issuer is identified;

+(c) the technical report states that its author has been unable to verify the information and, in bold face type, that the information is not necessarily indicative of the mineralization on the property that is the subject of the technical report;

-- indicative of the mineralization on the property that is the subject of the technical report; - (d) the technical report clearly distinguishes between mineralization on the adjacent property and mineralization on the property being reported on; and - (e) if any historical estimates of mineral resources and mineral reserves are included in the technical report, they are disclosed in accordance with section 2.4 of the Instrument. - Item 18: Mineral Processing and Metallurgical Testing Where mineral processing and/or metallurgical testing analyses have been carried out, include the results of the testing, details of the testing and analytical procedures, and discuss whether the samples are representative. - Item 19: Mineral Resource and Mineral Reserve Estimates Each technical report on mineral resources and mineral reserves shall - (a) use only the applicable mineral resource and mineral reserve categories set out in sections 1.2 and 1.3 of the Instrument; - (b) report each category of mineral resources and mineral reserves separately and if both mineral resources and mineral reserves are disclosed, state the extent, if any, to which mineral reserves are included in total mineral resources; - (c) not add inferred mineral resources to the other categories of mineral resources; - (d) disclose the name, qualifications and relationship, if any, to the issuer of the qualified person who estimated mineral resources and mineral reserves; - (e) include appropriate details of quantity and grade or quality for each category of mineral resources and mineral reserves; - (f) include details of the key assumptions, parameters and methods used to estimate the mineral resources and mineral reserves; - (g) include a general discussion on the extent to which the estimate of mineral resources and mineral reserves may be materially affected by any known environmental, permitting, legal, title, taxation, socio-economic, marketing, political or other relevant issues; - (h) identify the extent to which the estimates of mineral resources and mineral reserves may be materially affected by mining, metallurgical, infrastructure and other relevant factors: - (i) use only indicated mineral resources, measured mineral resources, probable mineral reserves and proven mineral reserves when referring to mineral
+(d) the technical report clearly distinguishes between mineralization on the adjacent property and mineralization on the property being reported on; and

+(e) if any historical estimates of mineral resources and mineral reserves are included in the technical report, they are disclosed in accordance with section 2.4 of the Instrument.

+Item 18: Mineral Processing and Metallurgical Testing - Where mineral processing and/or metallurgical testing analyses have been carried out, include the results of testing and details of sample selection representativity and testing and analytical procedures.

+Item 19: Mineral Resource and Mineral Reserve Estimates - Each technical report on mineral resources and mineral reserves shall

+(a) use only the applicable mineral resource and mineral reserve categories set out in sections 1.3 and 1.4 of the Instrument;

+(b) report each category of mineral resources and mineral reserves separately and if both mineral resources and mineral reserves are disclosed, state the extent, if any, to which mineral reserves are included in total mineral resources;

+(c) not add inferred mineral resources to the other categories of mineral resources;

+(d) disclose the name, qualifications and relationship, if any, to the issuer of the qualified person who estimated mineral resources and mineral reserves;

+(e) include appropriate details of quantity and grade or quality for each category of mineral resources and mineral reserves;

+(f) include details of the key assumptions, parameters and methods used to estimate the mineral resources and mineral reserves;

+(g) include a general discussion on the extent to which the estimate of mineral resources and mineral reserves may be materially affected by any known environmental, permitting, legal, title, taxation, socio-economic, marketing, political or other relevant issues;

+(h) identify the extent to which the estimates of mineral resources and mineral reserves may be materially affected by mining, metallurgical, infrastructure and other relevant factors;

-- resources or mineral reserves in an economic evaluation that is used in a preliminary feasibility study or a feasibility study of a mineral project; - (j) if inferred mineral resources are used in an economic analysis, state the required disclosure set out in subsection 2.3(3) of the Instrument; - (k) when the results of an economic analysis of mineral resources is reported, state "mineral resources that are not mineral reserves do not have demonstrated economic viability"; - (l) state the grade or quality, quantity and category of the mineral resources and mineral reserves if the quantity of contained metal or mineral is reported; and - (m) when the grade for a polymetallic mineral resource or mineral reserve is reported as metal equivalent, report the individual grade of each metal, and consider and report the recoveries, refinery costs and all other relevant conversion factors in addition to metal prices and the date and sources of such prices.
+(i) use only indicated mineral resources, measured mineral resources, probable mineral reserves and proven mineral reserves when referring to mineral resources or mineral reserves in an economic evaluation that is used in a preliminary feasibility study or a feasibility study of a mineral project;

+(j) state the grade or quality, quantity and category of the mineral resources and mineral reserves if the quantity of contained metal is reported; and

+(k) when the grade for a polymetallic mineral resource or mineral reserve is reported as metal equivalent, report the individual grade of each metal, and consider and report the recoveries, refinery costs and all other relevant conversion factors in addition to metal prices and the date and sources of such prices.